Australia’s Northern Territory: Not Climbing the Rock

 After the rock and awe, it’s time for a billy tea and freshly baked beer bread.
 Then over to the Maruku Arts Centre, where I meet an elder Anangu artist, Alice Wheeler, and her friend, Geraldine Anton, a French student apprenticing here for the past couple years.

 Alice swipes her hand through the sand to demonstrate how the Aborigines, one of the oldest human societies on earth, who have no written language, would tell their stories and preserve their history through symbolic art.

 The rendition is all from an aerial perspective, as though seen from the top of Uluru, and so I ask, why should we not attempt this view?
 She refuses to answer, shakes her head in a scowl.
 Geraldine steps in, “Information and knowledge have to be earned.”
 I am scolded to be in the real time of art creation.

-The menu includes such as native thyme and garlic grilled darling downs wagyu fillet, wattleseed rubbed kangaroo carpaccio, bunya nut and shallot crusted polenta fondant and bush yoghurt foam, all paired with fine Australian wines.
+The menu includes such as native thyme and garlic grilled darling downs wagyu fillet, wattleseed rubbed kangaroo carpaccio, bunya nut, and shallot crusted polenta fondant and bush yogurt foam, all paired with fine Australian wines.

 A Waiter with a Laser Pointer

-Then we retire to a campfire and listen to the dulcet tunes of a didgeridoo, which sounds not unlike the raspberry blowing I did at school, but with a trace of melody.
+Then we retire to a campfire and listen to the dulcet tones of a didgeridoo, which sounds not unlike the raspberry blowing I did at school, but with a trace of melody.

 Denni Russell is my guide, a superbly knowledgeable escort, and she leads me to the edge of Mutitjulu Waterhole, a semi-permanent watercourse nestled in the contours of Uluru.
 The water looks so cool and inviting as the day heats up, and I have this lust to strip and jump in for a splash.
 But Denni instructs this, too, is sacred, no swimming allowed, so again, the art is in the not-doing.